max298/StarRupture-Docker/README.md

 mkdir ./data/Steam
 sudo docker run -it -v ./data:/server/Steam <the-image-from-above>

-# once you're logged in, you can CTRL+C und start the server using compose
+# once you're logged in, you can CTRL+C and start the server using compose
 sudo docker compose up -d
 ```